 9.3.1.22.10 Ranging Trigger variant

-The More TF subfield of the Common Info field of the Ranging Trigger frame is set to 1 and the RA field is set to the broadcast address to indicate that a subsequent Ranging Trigger frame of Poll subvariant is scheduled for transmission within the availability window as defined in Subclause 11.21.6.4.3 (TB Ranging measurement exchange) (#5164) The More TF subfield of the Common Info field of the Ranging Trigger frame is set to 0 and the RA field is set to the broadcast address to indicate that no subsequent Ranging Trigger frame of Poll subvariant is scheduled for transmission within the availability window.
+The More TF subfield of the Common Info field of the Ranging Trigger frame is set to 1 and the RA field is set to the broadcast address to indicate that a subsequent Ranging Trigger frame of Poll subvariant is scheduled for transmission within the availability window as defined in Subclause 11.21.6.4.3 (TB Ranging measurement exchange) (#5164) The More TF subfield of the Common Info field of the Ranging Trigger frame is set to 0 to indicate that no subsequent Ranging Trigger frame of Poll subvariant is scheduled for transmission within the availability window (#5195).

 TGaz editor: Delete the paragraph in P48L24 of 11az draft 3.1:

-The format of the User Info field in the Ranging Trigger frame of Poll and Report subvariants is defined in Figure 9-64lc (User Info field for Ranging Trigger frame of subvariant Poll and Report).
-The format of the User Info field in the Ranging Trigger frame of Sounding and Secured Sounding subvariants is defined in Figure 9-64ld (User Info field for Sounding subvariant), and Figure 9-64le (User Info field for Secured Sounding subvariant) respectively (#2048, #1391).The AID12/RSID12 subfield carries either the 12 LSBs of the AID for an associated ISTA or the 12 LSBs of the RSID for an unassociated ISTA.

-The UL Target RSSI subfield is identical to the corresponding subfield in the Basic Trigger frame; see 9.3.1.22 (Trigger Frame format.)

 TGaz editor: Add the following text in P48L35 of 11az draft 3.1:

 9.3.1.22.10.1 Poll subvariant

+The format of the User Info field in the Ranging Trigger frame of Poll subvariant is defined in Figure 9-64lc (User Info field for Ranging Trigger frame of subvariant Poll and Report).

+The AID12/RSID12 subfield carries either the 12 LSBs of the AID for an associated ISTA or the 12 LSBs of the RSID for an unassociated ISTA.
+The RU Allocation, UL FEC Coding Type, UL HE-MCS, UL DCM, SS Allocation/RA-RU Information, UL Target Receive Power subfields are identical to the corresponding subfield in the Basic Trigger frame; see 9.3.1.22 (Trigger Frame format.) (#5169)

 The Trigger Dependent User Info subfield is not present in the Poll subvariant of the Ranging Trigger frame.